The Blackstone Chair – Chapter Three

 “It was hard growing up the way you did.”

-“But you’ve grown into a fine young man,” Romney went on, rocking Ciaran by the shoulder to emphasise his drunken point.
+“But you’ve grown into a fine young man,” Romney went on, rocking him by the shoulder to emphasise his drunken point.
 “Your father would be proud.”

 Romney uttered a few drunken compliments before stumbling off stage, completely forgetting the wedding gift.
-But if his uncle could take care of himself Martigan would have nothing to do tonight.
+But if he could take care of himself Martigan would have nothing to do tonight.

 From then on the calibre of well-wishers and gift-givers steadily waned; a parade of cousins from both sides of the family, bent-back necromancers, stuffy retainers and their shrivelled wives, copper lords from backwater fiefs he had never heard of, merchant princes who bought their way into a high society event, and general riffraff whose names were a mystery.
 Some had the good grace to look guilty, though most simply offered a few perfunctory pleasantries and cold smiles, handed over whatever tinpot gift they thought was appropriate for a man taking the fall for an entire realm, then moved aside for the next in line.

 Somewhere in the midst of the phoney smiles, stiff handshakes, and worthless gifts his arse began to ache.
 Why must a man spend his wedding on this ugly table made from the bones of a long dead beast?
 Romney said it symbolised the vow he and his bride were making; till death do them part and all that.
-If that was true, it was too literal for his taste.
+If that was true, it was a little on the nose for his taste.

 “You might, uncle.”